DOSAYGO-STUDIO/HackerBook/README.md

 - Cache-bust string bumped in `docs/index.html` and `docs/static.html`.

 ## Contribute analysis
 Have charts or analyses you want to feature?
 Email a link and a short caption to `hey@browserbox.io`.
+Bonus points for fresh takes and bold visualizations. 📊

+## FAQ
+**Is this really offline?**
+Yes.
+Once the shards you need are cached, browsing is offline.
+You can also download the whole site and run it locally. ✨

+**Why shards instead of HTTP Range requests?**
+Shards are friendlier to static hosting and cache behavior, and make it easier to reason about data integrity.

+**How big is it?**
+The full archive is ~9GB gzipped (~22GB uncompressed), split across ~1.6k shards.

 ## Notes
 - Works best on modern browsers (Chrome, Firefox, Safari) with `DecompressionStream`; falls back to pako gzip when needed.
-- Mobile: layout is locked to the viewport, and everything runs offline once the needed shards are cached.
-- The code for the viewer and ETL pipeline is released under the MIT License.
+- Mobile layout is optimized for tap navigation and small screens.
+- Viewer and ETL code are MIT-licensed.
-- The content (Hacker News data) is property of Y Combinator and the respective comment authors.
+- HN content remains property of Y Combinator and the respective authors.